You are here

 Speech-acts Based Analysis

-Speech-acts Based Analysis for Requirements Discovery from Online Discussions (ISJ - under revision)
+Speech-acts Based Analysis for Requirements Discovery from Online Discussions (ISJ - accepted for publication)

 Online discussions about software applications and services that take place